Sexual harassment can be based on a hostile work environment, but what makes the work environment hostile?

 Harassing behavior includes physical and visual conduct.
 It can also be verbal conduct, such as epithets, slurs, or derogatory comments.
 The conduct is harassing if it communicates an offensive or abusive message to the harassed employee because of sex or gender.
 The harassing conduct must also be severe or pervasive such that it creates an intolerable work environment for the harassed employee.

-Conduct Directed at Others Can Create a Hostile Work Environment
+Conduct Directed at Others Can Create a Toxic Environment

 In the case of Weeks v.
 Baker & McKenzie (1998) 63 Cal.App.4th 1128; 74 Cal.Rptr.2d 510 (of which Founding Attorney Larry Organ was counsel of record), the court decided that sexual harassment toward other employees can demonstrate a hostile work environment.